Search an address for price estimates and sales history.

 Find out what your monthly repayments might look like.

 Most lenders offer different ways to pay interest and repay the loan.
 You can either pay a “fixed rate” where your interest rate is fixed for an initial period (usually 5 years).
 This offers you stability of payments and ease of planning.
 It is best to look for a loan then gives you this ability to lock in a cheap rate when the market rates are lower.
+Unlike with a variable rate home loan, refinancing during the fixed rate period will usually result in break costs.

 You can also have the traditional “variable rates” where the interest rate offered varies with market rates (due to the movement of the cash rate set by the RBA).
 This gives you the chance to make much lower interest payments when the market rates are low.
 It may make sense to get a variable rate loan when you expect market rates to be lower for the next few years.